11ty/11ty-website/src/docs/environment-vars.md

 These are typically used for setting your deployment context and private API keys.
 This is also the approach used to [enable `DEBUG` mode](/docs/debugging/).

-{% callout "info", "md" %}Note that Eleventy exposes environment variables only to JavaScript files that are evaluated during the build time.
-This includes the config file and all JavaScript files required from there, JavaScript data files, etc. **Environment variables are not available in the templates.** You need to expose them yourself.
-For example, using a [Global Data file](/docs/data-js/#example-exposing-environment-variables).{% endcallout %}
+{% callout "info", "md" %}Note that environment variables are only available in JavaScript files in your project, evaluated at build time.
+This includes your config file, JavaScript data files, JavaScript templates, etc. To use environment variables in other template languages, you can use a [Javascript Data file](/docs/data-js/#example-exposing-environment-variables).{% endcallout %}

 [[toc]]